Disability Insurance in Canada

 How Do You Determine How Much Disability Insurance You Require?

 There are different type and sources of disability insurance which make it important to talk to an insurance professional who can advise on the coverage options that best meet an individual’s circumstances and requirement.
-How much disability insurance should you have?
+How much life disability insurance should you have?
 That depends on many things:

 • Lifestyle: What does your current standard of living cost and how do you feel about having to cut back?